Macau Anglican College: School activities

 School activities include class assemblies, theatrical productions during events such as Christmas and the Chinese New Year, charity work, field trips, graduation trips and barbecues, themed dress-up days and school parties during festivals/holidays.
 For secondary students, there is a chapel period every other Wednesday.
 Pupils were also offered a variety of extra-curricular activities, and after-school care is provided for children in case it is necessitated by their parents' schedules.
 Due to new requirements from the local government, after school (or "co-curricular") activities are compulsory for secondary students also.

 In 2023 it was announced that MAC would become the first testing center in Macau for the Camões Júnior Portuguese language test (run by the Instituto Camões).

 Athletics

-MAC's boys' association football team has won the Group A finals three years in a row.
+MAC's boys' association football team has won the Group A finals three years in a row between 2022 to 2025.
 In 2023, the third year, the team defeated the International School of Macao 1–0 in the finals.